New 42-day free trial Get it now

 “Maintaining such a list requires ongoing effort.
 Many new addresses are added to the Smarty address list each month due to new construction alone,” continued Duncan.
 “Across the US, street names change, as do city, ZIP Code, and zoning boundaries.
 This leaves hundreds of thousands of additional updated addresses and address components every month.”

-Alias addresses also provide difficulty in the battle for clean data.
-Alias addresses occur when the USPS recognizes multiple addresses for the same delivery point, known as a shared delivery point.
+Alias locations also provide difficulty in the battle for clean data.
+Alias locations occur when the USPS recognizes multiple addresses for the same delivery point, known as a shared delivery point.
 A shared delivery point could have a dozen or more addresses that look nothing alike but can all represent the same home due to technicalities in how the USPS operates.
 For example, the single delivery point on the corner of 31st St and 7th Ave in New York City all share the following three deliverable addresses:

 • 200 W 31ST ST, NEW YORK, NY, 10001